 Birmingham.gov.uk is visited by over half a million people who live in and around Birmingham every month.
-This, combined with the unique community services delivered through the site, make it a unique vehicle for local and national organisations to promote themselves to the people of Birmingham.
+This, combined with the unique community services delivered through the site, make it a powerful vehicle for local and national organisations to promote themselves to the people of Birmingham.

-A powerful promotional tool for local businesses and the local economy
+• To offer a powerful promotional tool for local businesses and the local economy

-A communication and engagement channel for local public and third sector organisations.
+• To offer a communication and engagement channel for local public and third sector organisations.

 Website Advertising Policy

 As part of the Councils long term goal of reducing costs, Birmingham City Council (“the Council”) has permitted the use of controlled advertising on its web site www.birmingham.gov.uk.
 Income generated from advertising on the site will be used to subsidise the sites general upkeep and development.